Musicland: History

 The company expanded rapidly during the mall boom of the 1980s and continued to grow into the nineties, enjoying a long tenure as the United States' largest specialty retailer of entertainment products.
 Most of its Sam Goody stores were located in shopping malls.
 The company helped launch the careers of many prominent artists, including Michael Jackson.
 In 1986, the first Suncoast Motion Picture Company store was opened as Paramount Pictures (the name change would come in 1988.)
 This store concept specialized in movies and movie memorabilia, also located in shopping malls.

-In 1992, Musicland launched a major initiative with the rollout of its big-box Media Play concept.
+In 1992, Musicland launched a major initiative with the rollout of its big-box Media Play concept, opening the first store in Rockford, Illinois.
 Media Play was a chain of retail superstores that sold movies on video, laserdiscs, music, electronics, video games, books, toys, and games in the United States.
 Each store essentially contained a book store, a movie store, a music store, and a video game store under one roof.
 At their height, they operated 72 stores in 19 states with 2,000 employees.
-The first store opened in Rockford, Illinois, in 1992.

-Hundreds of stores were slated to be opened, but only 89 ever were.
-Mostly freestanding, the stores averaged a massive 45000 sqft in metropolitan areas.
+Hundreds of stores were planned, but only 89 ever opened.
+Most Media Play stores were freestanding, with an average size of 45000 sqft.
 During the same period, the company also developed a small market Media Play by opening On Cue stores across the country as well.
 These "small town Media Plays" also sold Music, Books and Movies, as well as musical instruments and gave small towns that were not near a major metro a place for great selection.

-In 2001, The Musicland Group Inc. was purchased by Best Buy inc. as part of its initiative to diversify its retail holdings to reach a larger demographic with its consumer electronics and entertainment products.
+In 2001, Musicland was acquired by Best Buy. as part of its initiative to diversify its retail holdings to reach a larger demographic with its consumer electronics and entertainment products.
 By then, Musicland numbered over 1300 stores.
 Their intention was to transform Sam Goody into a destination for young people looking for hip electronics.
 They launched a major remerchandising campaign and converted Musicland's On Cue concept of rural stores to the Sam Goody brand, reducing its position in books and moving more into video games and DVD.
 Many Musicland employees, particularly management, were not happy at all with the Best Buy acquisition or their business model and tactics.